ClusterHQ/inventory-app/README_jenkins.md

 ### fs3/dpcli Slaves with CentOS 7/DPCLI (use cloud-init scripts)

+There are a few scripts in `ci-utils/` that can be used to boostrap CentOS 7 Jenkins slaves for them to be usable with docker, compose and dpcli.
+One is shown below.

 NOTE: this is different than the one used for PoCs, it assumes ZFS is installed on it already.
 E.g. like the base AMI used by engineering.

 ```